 It’s a question that is asked pretty often when people find out that I’m an equine photographer: “How did you get started?”

-Unfortunately, I didn’t have the opportunity to grow up around horses like many others did.
+Unfortunately, I didn’t have the opportunity to grow up around horses as many others did.
 Instead, my sister and I would go trail riding a few times a year.
 One time, we got really desperate and attempted to ride one of our grandparent’s steer around our property.
 Buck was such a saint for putting up with our shenanigans!

 It wasn’t until 2014 that I truly got involved with horses.
-That was the year that I started volunteering at Freedom Hill Horse Rescue in Dunkirk, Maryland as a feed shift member and equine photographer.
+That was the year that I started volunteering at Freedom Hill Horse Rescue in Dunkirk, Maryland as a feed shift member and photographer.
 It’s one of the best decisions I have ever made.

 I have never had any formal education on photographing horses.
 Instead, I relied on the training that I have in combat photography (which is the coolest job to have in the military, by the way) and information I found within the depths of Google.
 Photographing horses and combat are similar in that you don’t quite know what to expect when you first get acquainted.
-It’s unpredictable, messy, and a ton of poop is involved.
+It’s unpredictable, messy, and poop is involved.

 If you’re a photographer, I highly recommend reaching out to a nearby rescue.
 It’s a wonderful opportunity and the gorgeous photos help in grabbing the attention of potential adopters that can give these amazing horses the forever homes that they deserve.